SeanMal1/Team-6-Software-Project/README.md

 #### Implementation

-##### Current Objectives
+##### Features

-( **% denotes completed objectives** )

-* Getting a basic game running that has a sprite and the ability to move around a map with borders %
+* A basic game that has a sprite and the ability to move around a map with borders
-* Add the ability to save the game at the point you left it %
+* Added the ability to save the game at the point you left it
-* Add an inventory and storage areas %
+* Added an inventory and storage areas
-* Add player motions to the sprite e.g. Hoeing a plot of land or hitting an axe off of a tree %
+* Added player motions to the sprite e.g. Hoeing a plot of land or hitting an axe off of a tree
-* Add the ability to plant seeds on a hoed piece of land and the ability to affect nearby objects %
+* Added the ability to plant seeds on a hoed piece of land and the ability to affect nearby objects
-* Health, Fatigue, Food Bar (Using too much energy or not sleeping enough will affect the player) %
+* Health, Fatigue, Food Bar (Using too much energy or not sleeping enough will affect the player)
-* Add a Day/Night Cycle %
+* Added a Day/Night Cycle
-* Make the edge of the map as if there is an entire world beyond it %
+* Made the edge of the map as if there is an entire world beyond it
-* Add a merchant where the player can buy and sell items e.g. Plums, Wheat, Corn etc. %
+* Added a merchant where the player can buy and sell items e.g. Plums, Wheat, Corn etc.
-* Add a working UI %
+* Added a working UI
-* Character Customisation %
+* Character Customisation
-* Functional buildings that are basically secondary maps %
+* Functional buildings that are act as secondary maps
-* Add the ability to sleep to reset the day
+* Added the ability to sleep to reset the day
-* Add crop harvesting
+* Added crop harvesting
-* Add cows that can be milked using a bucket
+* Added cows that can be milked using a bucket
-* Add the option to start a new game
+* Added the option to start a new game
 * When the player's health reaches 0 they die and the game is restarted